open-policy-agent/gatekeeper/website/docs/audit.md

 }
 ```

-In addition to information on the violated constraint, violating resource and violation message, the
+In addition to information on the violated constraint, violating resource, and violation message, the
 audit log entries also contain:

 * An `audit_id` field that uniquely identifies a given audit run.
 This allows indexing of historical audits